a-tharva/LaunchEnv/README.md

 ## About
-Command line application created in python to execute your programs or scripts in one command. <br>
+Command line application created in python to execute your programs or scripts in one command. <br> Launch your work/misc environment with just one command.<br>
+Programs and commands are stoerd in json launch file.
 - PATH for data storage is given in /launch/utils/utils.py

 ## Installation